 The answer to these questions lies in resolving a debate at the heart of political science; are actors’ preferences stable and, therefore, can their actions be reliably predicted?
-If preferences are stable, and actions are predictable, then the level of control given to political actors over the appointment process is something that should be given careful attention, as the very idea of a credible commitment may be misguided.
-This is particularly true in instances where one individual - such as the Chancellor of the Exchequer - controls the appointment process.
+If preferences are stable and actions are predictable, then the level of control given to political actors over the appointment process is something that should be given careful attention, as the very idea of a credible commitment may be misguided.
+This is particularly true in instances where one individual – such as the Chancellor of the Exchequer – controls the appointment process.

 Using the Bank of England’s Monetary Policy Committee as a case study, I explore the significance of the appointment process to policy outputs, by establishing whether or not preferences are stable or change over time.
-I begin by exploring the academic literature on central bank independence, decision-making, preference formation and change, and expose an obvious contradiction in the literature that is yet to be fully explored in the context of monetary policy committees.
-With this theoretical background in place, I move on to establish my hypothesis - that preferences change - and discuss how this might be observed empirically.
-Next, I lay out my methodology of automated content analysis, how this has been applied to the case study, and my findings.
+I begin by exploring the academic literature on central bank independence, decision-making, preference formation and change and expose an obvious contradiction in the literature that is yet to be fully explored in the context of monetary policy committees.
+With this theoretical background in place, I move on to establish my hypothesis – that preferences change – and discuss how this might be observed empirically.
+Next, I lay out my methodology of automated content analysis, how this has been applied to the case study and my findings.

 In applying this methodology, I find evidence both of preference change and preference stability, but move beyond the one-dimensional ‘hawk-dove’ dimension highlighted in existing literature to expose a more intricate background to the preference formation process of MPC members.
-I conclude that the type of appointment process used for monetary policy committees does matter, but that the extent to which it is able to actually affect policy outputs is uncertain, because the preferences of members change, and thus, their actions cannot be reliably predicted, particularly during times of economic shocks.
+I conclude that the type of appointment process used for monetary policy committees does matter, but that the extent to which it is able to actually affect policy outputs is uncertain, because the preferences of members change and their actions cannot be reliably predicted, particularly during times of economic shocks.

 Reviewing prior research